Awareness: A New Creation Story

 So how did we move from enjoying our power and dominion, to the state of affairs we face today?
 The answer is simple; we have become too good at what we do.
 We have become so skilled at protecting our fragile “I” that we have forgotten that we are from the “that” of the universe, that we belong to and are a part of each other, of the world, and of the universe, that when we express the power of our “I” over each other, we hurt each other, and ultimately hurt ourselves.
 And it is clear to see that we are indeed destroying our earth, destroying each other, and destroying ourselves.
 It is certainly possible, and maybe even likely that we will continue in this direction, which from the perspective of the infinite universe simply means that the path of self awareness and reflection will be continued in some other way.
 Our choice of path, beyond morality or judgment, consists simply of the question’ “Do we want to be in this play or not?”
 We certainly do have the ability to choose a different path if we wish to do so.
 One exciting, and fun choice might be to choose to grow beyond our old concept, or perhaps more accurately to embed our old concept into a newer and flexible model where our sense of “I” grows to include not only our individual, defended small self, but also each other, the earth, and the universe itself.

-As any important concept in nature, this theme of growth from blissful unawareness, through integration of a strongly defended sense of “I,” into a larger more incorporative, tolerant, and open sense of self is echoed over and over.
-It is my hope that this article, as well as the healing work we may do together, may be a catalyst for this process, both for you and for me.
-That the awareness of how we are inexorably embedded in this process will itself allow the process to emerge in each of us more easily and naturally, so we may be able to find the sense of connection, fulfillment, and contentment which we so desperately desire.
+As any important concept in nature, this theme of growth from blissful unawareness, through integration of a strongly defended sense of “I,” into a larger more incorporated, tolerant, and open sense of self is echoed over and over.
+It is my hope that this article, as well as the healing journey we may take together, will be a catalyst for this process, both for you and for me; that the awareness of how we are inexorably embedded in this process will itself allow the process to emerge in each of us more easily and naturally, so we may be able to find the sense of connection, fulfillment, and contentment which we so desperately desire.

 David Dybdal, MD, PhD